dimanikulin/capable-cpp-template/README.md

 TBD

+# Using QT

+TBD

 # Coming features

 - Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
-- Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally) and Publish Test Results
+- Publish Test Results
 - use boold and italic
 - proofread